 - Message boards - Electronic message boards are used in some locations to provide directives regarding evacuation, lockdown, and shelter-in-place.
 These boards may also be used to relay messages directly from a college or District website to provide more detailed information.

-Person to person directives from Public Safety or other authorized personnel
+Person to person directives from College Police or other authorized personnel

-- Door-to-door - Public Safety or other authorized personnel may make door-to-door notifications to classrooms and learning spaces.
-Faculty and staff who work in these areas are trained by Public Safety as to the official procedures in the event of a variety of potential incidents.
+- Door-to-door - College Police or other authorized personnel may make door-to-door notifications to classrooms and learning spaces.
+Faculty and staff who work in these areas are trained by College Police as to the official procedures in the event of a variety of potential incidents.

-- Direct phone calls - Public Safety or other authorized staff may make direct phone calls to specific areas in the event of an emergency.
+- Direct phone calls - College Police or other authorized staff may make direct phone calls to specific areas in the event of an emergency.
 Employees in the area being contacted will be given as much information as possible and are expected to comply with official directives.